30367 - FINANCE (MODULE I) - FINANCIAL MARKETS AND INSTITUTIONS

 - The second part of the course studies in detail the objectives as well as the organization of the major financial intermediaries (commercial banks, investment banks, mutual funds) that allow to match demand and supply of funds when securities markets do not function perfectly.

-Lecture notes and other materials are made available online on the course webpage.
+- Lecture notes and other materials will be made available on the course website on your student agenda, yoU@B (not E-learning!!) platform.